hominoids/SBC_Case_Builder/README.md

 mask opening selections - open, knockout
 ```

-The *indent* checkbox enables indents for a select group of component defined in SBC Model Framework.
+The *indent* checkbox enables indents for a select group of components defined in SBC Model Framework.
 The currently support components are - video-hmdi_a, video-hdmi_micro, video-hdmi_mini, power-pwr5.5_7.5x11.5, power-pwr2.5_5x7.5, usb2-micro, usbc-single_horizontal, audio-jack_3.5.
 The *accessory name* pickbox uses the unique accessory group name to associate a given accessory set with a case design.
 Entries are stored in the file sbc_case_builder_accessories.cfg which is covered in detail with the Accessory Subsystem in this document.
 The remaining two entries select the color and proportional font used with the *sbc information* display when enabled in the *View* tab.

 ### Standoff Tabs
 There are 3 types of standoffs available in the user interface, SBC Standoffs, Extended Case Standoffs and Multi-PCB Standoffs.
 The SBC standoffs control adjustments for the SBC or pcbid 0 as defined by the entry in SBC Model Framework file ./SBC_Model_Framework/sbc_models.cfg.
-The Extended Case Standoffs control case corner standoffs when the case exceeds the SBC size by the Extended Standoff Support Size.
+The Extended Case Standoffs control case corner standoffs when the case exceeds the SBC size by the *SBC Standoff Support Size*.
 The Multi-PCB standoffs are used for additional PCB in multi-PCB configurations as defined in ./SBC_Model_Framework/sbc_models.cfg e.g. pcbid 1, pcbid 2, etc.  All three standoff types have similar controls made up of a global tab and individual Settings tab in the GUI.

-The main difference between the different standoff groups are that the SBC Standoffs are located by the SBC PCB holes, the Extended Case Standoffs are located in the four corners of a case design that exceeds dimensions of the intended device by the size of the *Extended Case Standoff Support Size* and the Multiple PCB Standoffs are located by the holes of the additional PCBs that makeup a given device.
+The main difference between the different standoff groups are that the SBC Standoffs are located by the SBC PCB holes, the Extended Case Standoffs are located in the four corners of a case design that exceeds dimensions of the intended device by the size of the *SBC Case Standoff Support Size* and the Multiple PCB Standoffs are located by the holes of the additional PCBs that makeup a given device.
 The entries for the standoffs are basically the same so only the top SBC standoffs will be specifically covered.

 #### Standoff Global Settings
-The tab *SBC Top Standoff Global Settings* affect all the respective standoffs and starts with three checkboxes.
+The tab *SBC Top Standoff Global Settings* affects all the respective standoffs and starts with three checkboxes.
 The first, *sbc top standoffs*, enables or disable all the top standoffs.
 The second, *top standoff reverse*, rotates the standoff 180 degrees and is used primarily for standoffs associated with the top face of all case designs.
 The last, *top sidewall support*, enables or disables the side wall support for all SBC top standoffs.
 The first pickbox in the tab is called *top standoff size* and determines the overall size of the SBC top standoffs.
 It is made up of named sizes that are predefined and a custom entry that is defined by the remaining entries in the tab.
 The predefined named top standoff sizes are further divided into entries where only the hole size is different e.g. m3, m3+, m3_tap.
 The m3 entry has a 3mm hole, the m3+ entry's hole is approximately 15% larger for clearance and the m3_tap entry's hole size is the tap drill size.
 When a named size is selected the *top standoff diameter* and *top standoff hole size* entries have no effect but the remaining entries do apply - it is the *custom* entry that allows full control of all parameters.

 The *top standoff support size* and *top standoff support height* is what allows recessed *top standoff type* entries to work on thin wall
 floors and ceilings by providing the extra size and depth for the given recess.
 This applies to the *top standoff type* selections countersunk, recessed and nutholder.
 The recessed entry also allows for deep recessed screws by recessing the standoff for the full height of the *standoff support height* less 2mm.
 This can be deployed for tall cases in order to use shorter fasteners and is the most practical way to handle this scenario.
 The *top standoff insert* checkbox enables the use of inserts of the size defined by *top standoff insert dia* and *top Standoff insert height* at the opposite end of the standoff.
 This allows case halves to be fastened together thru the bottom of the case and is another alternative to dealing with tall case designs.

 #### Standoff Individual Settings
-The SBC Top Individual Settings entries control variable on a per standoff basis.
+The *SBC Top Individual Settings* entries control variable on a per standoff basis.
 There are four entry groups each controlling a standoff's enablement, height adjustment and sidewall support location.
-This are useful when dealing with hats or other accessories that share SBC PCB holes for mounting.
+This is useful when dealing with hats or other accessories that share SBC PCB holes for mounting.
 Likewise, being able to change the direction of the sidewall support allows for a wider choice to strengthen and tie the standoff to the case walls or completely disable them if SBC components interfere.
 The length of the sidewall support is equal to the respective *standoff support size* for SBC, Extended Case and  Multi-PCB standoffs.

 As indicated previously, The SBC Standoffs, Extended Case Standoffs and Multi-PCB Standoffs all work the same with the following exceptions.
 The *standoff support size* is also used to determine the corner proximity for the Extended Case standoffs.
 The Multiple PCB Standoffs present a unique challenge due to their nature.
 There will be situations with multiple PCB devices when not all the standoffs created by the PCB holes will be needed.
 Imagine two PCBs next to each other that would normally create eight standoffs.
 In many scenarios only outer standoffs are needed for both the top and bottom and the bottom inner standoffs for PCB support.
 In order to handle this and many other situations without creating a complex and burdensome GUI, an entry for the creation of the PCB hole can be used to disable the top, bottom or both standoffs.
 This is accomplished within the SBC Model Framework pcbhole class.
 The person creating the sbc_models.cfg entry can determine and override the creation of these standoffs in SBC Case Builder.
 See the SBC Model Framework pcbhole class for further details.